New Zealand Food Guide

 Fish and Chips

-A popular takeaway meal in New Zealand, featuring fresh local fish in a light, crispy batter served with thick-cut potato chips.
+A go-to takeaway across New Zealand: fresh local fish in a light, crispy batter with thick-cut potato chips.

 Allergens: